pavithra-raja16/Travel-and-Tourism/README.md

 Author:
 Pavithra

-This project created only for educational purposes.
+This project is created for educational purposes and web development practice.